PET and PVC Plastic Separation

-The Russell Finex Separator™ with cascade screening system used for removing contamination from PET plastic
+The Russell Finex Separator™ with cascade screening system removes contamination from PET plastic

 Plastic separation has become even more important to the recycling industry.
 Polyethylene terephthalate (PET) plastic is the most widely recycled plastic in the world, and can be found in the packaging of a wide variety of products including beverages, peanut butter, frozen foods, cosmetics, and household cleaners.
 In a vastly unsustainable world, the ability for companies to reduce, reuse, and recycle plastics is becoming a necessity.